elasekness/BMS-bioinformatics/Tutorial4.md

 ## Perform a DESeq2 analysis with your Salmon output.

 We will now use our sf files from Salmon to perform a DESeq2 analysis.
 First we will import our data with a function from another library called 'tximport' and then we will create our DESeq object.
 Make sure to install 'tximport' if it is not already in your R library.
 Also make sure to specify the absolute paths to the sf files to be imported by 'tximport' and assign them meaningful names.
-The names and order of import should match the row names and order in your ColData file:
+The names and order of import should match the row names and order in your ColData.txt file:
 |  | Condition |
 | --- | ------------ |
 | cont1 | control |